lijiaocn/fabric-docs-annotation-zh/source/blockchain.rst

 .. image:: images/future_net.png

-This is a blockchain network.
-Every participant in it has their own replicated copy of the ledger.
+This is a blockchain network, wherein every participant has their own replicated copy of the ledger.
 In addition to ledger information being shared, the processes which update the ledger are also shared.
 Unlike today’s systems, where a participant’s **private** programs are used to update their **private** ledgers, a blockchain system has **shared** programs to update **shared** ledgers.

 With the ability to coordinate their business network through a shared ledger, blockchain networks can reduce the time, cost, and risk associated with private information and processing while improving trust and visibility.

 You now know what blockchain is and why it’s useful.
 There are a lot of other details that are important, but they all relate to these fundamental ideas of